What is counseling?

 Jerry has lived in Dillon, MT with his wife Sherri and his three children Alicia, Zach, and Isaiah since 1999.
 When not working, Jerry enjoys spending time with his family, attending his children’s activities and athletic events and hanging out with his granddaughter Livy.
 He is a supporter of the arts and fancies himself an amateur scholar of classic American music.
 Jerry is also involved in various civic activities promoting mental health and the arts in the community of Dillon.
 In addition to being a counselor at The University of Montana Western, Jerry is also an adjunct professor at the University of Providence.

-Heidi joined the Montana Western Campus Counseling Program in August of 2017.
+It was a joy and an honor for me when I joined the Montana Western Student Counseling Team in August of 2017.

-After receiving her BA in Psychology and Masters in Counseling at the University of Great Falls (now the University of Providence), Heidi’s initial therapeutic work experience was with survivors of intimate partner violence and sexual assault.
-Later, she worked with students at the College of Great Falls MSU, and also in a private practice setting.
-A trained mediator, Heidi also teaches conflict-resolution and non-violent communication workshops.
-Heidi’s counseling style is based on an empowering, non-directive, egalitarian therapeutic partnership model.
-She believes the client is the expert on herself/himself, and working collaboratively together they can discover the needs and solutions that seem most useful for the client.
-Heidi’s perspective is client-centered, strengths-based, and solution-focused.
+After receiving my BA in Psychology and Masters in Counseling at the University of Great Falls (now the University of Providence), my initial therapeutic work experience was with survivors of intimate partner violence and sexual assault.
+Later, I worked with students at the College of Great Falls MSU, and in a private practice setting.
+Trained as a mediator, I also facilitate conflict-resolution and communication workshops.